Pointcloud/Frybot/README.md

-# shakestation
+# frystation
-application that will create customized robotic shakes
+A robotic cell that will automate all the processes from ordering (via app) to finally deliver french fries